 The Human Microbiome:

-I recently joined a project aiming to characterize the affects of vaginal ring drug delivery systems on the vaginal microbiome of women.
-This work is crucial to testing the efficacy of a drug delivery system for HIV prevention in women.
-This project is in it's infancy and I will update this section as work progresses.
+I also had the privelege of continuing human decomposition studies that I had started as a graduate student at BCM, working closely with Dr. Jessican Metcalf, who previously lead the forensics microbiome work in the Knight lab.
+I also joined a project aiming to characterize the affects of vaginal ring drug delivery systems on the vaginal microbiome -- work crucial for testing the efficacy of a drug delivery system for HIV prevention in women.

 For more details on these and other projects that I have been involved in, please visit my publications page.